-Disposal of any ICT equipment will conform to The Waste Electrical and Electronic Equipment Regulations 2006 and/or The Waste Electrical and Electronic Equipment (Amendment) Regulations 2007.
+Disposal of any ICT equipment will conform to The Waste Electrical and Electronic Equipment (Amendment) Regulations 2007.
 Further information can be found on the Environment Agency website.

 11. Responding to online safety incidents

 All online safety incidents are recorded in the School Online Safety Log which is regularly reviewed.